 Commerce with Foreign Nations

 Even before the Constitutional Convention, James Madison had long argued that exclusive power over foreign commerce should be vested in the national government.
-Under the Articles of Confederation, the states had the power to raise tariffs against goods from others states and from foreign nations, creating "rival, conflicting and angry regulations."
-Thus Great Britain had been able to use its power over duties and tariffs to monopolize trade in its favor without the United States government having the ability to respond.
+Under the Articles of Confederation, the states had the power to raise tariffs against goods from others states and from foreign nations, creating, as Madison put it, "rival, conflicting and angry regulations."
+Thus, Great Britain had been able to use its power over duties and tariffs to monopolize trade in its favor without the United States government having the ability to respond.